lyzsk/prosto-hrm/README.md

 3. Allow user to set new icon.
 4. All the settings include files will using FastDFS to upload into nginx server (default `http://192.168.91.128/`).

-The key technology of this module is using `FastDFS` to implement.
+The key technology of these features are using `FastDFS` to implement.

 ### Preview

+-   User setting, update password:

--   ![preview][preview-05]
+    ![preview][preview-05]

 ## Menu Caching and Dynamic loading components

 1. Enable redis caching for menu beacause this is the main entrence of every features and will being load many times.
 2. Apply Dynamic Loading to components to improve the performance.

-The key technology of this module is using `Redis` and `Global Before Guards` to implement.
+The key technologies of these features are using `Redis` and `Global Before Guards` to implement.

 ### Preview